 - Google PageSpeed Insights

 - Pingdom Website Speed Test

 Both tools are completely free and very easy to use – just enter your website address and they’ll give you a good idea if it is loading nice and quickly for others, or if poor speed is letting you down and harming your SEO prospects.
-If you get a poor score and you need some assistance improving things, get in touch for a completely free review of your website, and we can help you going forward.
+If you get a poor score and you need some assistance improving things, get in touch for a completely free SEO Audit of your website, and we can help you going forward.

 2. You’re Reaching for the Stars… And Missing!

 Props for ambition, but if you’re hoping to rank highly for a very popular and über-generic one-word search term then you may need to adjust your expectations a little bit .

 For example, if you’re a relatively new small business working in a local area repairing double-glazed windows, then a world-wide top-spot ranking for “double glazing” would be a wholly unrealistic pipe dream!
 To be blunt, you don’t stand a chance and any attempts to rank for that would be a complete waste of time and money.

 What you need to be aiming for is longer, more specific and less generic search terms – known in the industry as “long-tail keywords”.
 So instead of just “double glazing”, you may want to try to rank highly for “double glazing repair in South Liverpool”, “liverpool double glazing maintenance” or something similar.